ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/utsukushii.jpg)](https://osu.ppy.sh/beatmapsets/777597)

-[dsco](https://osu.ppy.sh/users/4330511) wows us again with their unusual mapset of the math rock ballad Paranoid Void's “Utsukushii Kodoku”. [dsco](https://osu.ppy.sh/users/4330511)'s top difficulty, Escapism, creates contrast between the dense, chaotic instrumental solos and the fluctuating vocal sections with its creative use of flow, movement, and overlaps, as well as doing an expert job of challenging your reading and rhythmic skills.
+[dsco](https://osu.ppy.sh/users/4330511) wows us again with their unusual mapset of the math rock ballad that is paranoid void's “Utsukushii Kodoku”. [dsco](https://osu.ppy.sh/users/4330511)'s top difficulty, Escapism, creates contrast between the dense, chaotic instrumental solos and the fluctuating vocal sections with its creative use of flow, movement, and overlaps, as well as doing an expert job of challenging your reading and rhythmic skills.
 For players who aren't ready for Escapism's unique challenge, [taku](https://osu.ppy.sh/users/684433)’s difficulty has some equally interesting patterning and movement, and dsco's lower difficulties are interesting in their own right.
 Make sure to give this set a try for an unconventional fresh experience.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/uchuujin.jpg)](https://osu.ppy.sh/beatmapsets/670449)